mehmet-karagoz/Learn-New-Language-With-Srt-Files/README.md

 ## Installation

 Depending on the platform you are using, you can download its file from the Github releases section.
+!
+For now , you can clone the repo or download as zip file.

 ## Usage

+You can run program with `python main.py`.
 To use the program, you first upload the srt file using the upload srt button on the main page.

 ![homeScreen](homeScreen.png)